 MIRCEA, a 269-foot, three-masted barque, is homeported in Constanta, Romania, on the Black Sea.
 With 23 sails and sail area of 18,837 square feet, she has a complement of 80-89 personnel and 120-140 cadets.
 She was built in 1938 in Hamburg, Germany, for the Romanian Navy.
 As a sister ship of Eagle, Gorch Fock, and Sagres. she is a familiar sight at tall ship events worldwide, and has participated in several OpSail events in New York.

-JUAN SEBASTIAN de ELCANO, the 371-foot, four-master topsail, steel-hulled barquentine, calls Cadiz, Spain, her homeport.
+JUAN SEBASTIAN de ELCANO, the 371-foot, four-masted topsail, steel-hulled barquentine, calls Cadiz, Spain, her homeport.
 With a sail area of 30,900 square feet and a complement of 300 sailors and 90 midshipmen, she is the third-largest tall ship in the world.
 Built in Cadiz, Spain, in 1928, she has traveled 2.3 million miles in her lifetime as a training ship of the Spanish Navy.
 She is a sister ship of Esmeralda, of Chile.

 HMS GLADAN is 129-foot-long, two-masted topsail schooner homeported in Karlskrona, Sweden.
 She has a sail area of 7,340 square feet and a complement of nine officers, 19 midshipmen, and crew.
 Built in 1947, she serves as a training vessel for the Swedish Navy.